LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

    Multi-Block Inspector

-Here we can select the wanted blocks we want to be seen in the *View Browser*.
+Here any blocks can be selected or deselected and instant block selection change can be observed in the :guilabel:`View Browser`.
 An example is shown in :numref:`pv-mbinscp-cells`, where only the ``Cells`` block was selected, and in :numref:`pv-mbinscp-nodes`, where only the ``Nodes`` block was selected.
 We can also choose multiple blocks at once, as shown in